 Contact the team if you have news tips, photos, videos, letters to the editor or a story to share with the community.June 22, 2012 10:55am

-Geordie is the Riverine Herald sports journalist.
-He started at the Riv as sport sub-editor in April 2008, bounced around a bit within Riv editorial and became sport journalist in May 2011.
+Geordie is a Riverine Herald sports journalist.
+He started at the Riv as sport sub-editor in April 2008, bounced around a bit within Riv editorial and became a sport journalist in May 2011.

 Geordie previously worked in Melbourne behind the bar at then-Telstra Dome and Melbourne Park.

 He says he likes finding out what makes people tick in a sporting context - what drives them, teases them, satisfies them.

 Geordie says the best part about his job is the scope of passion for varied sports and the achievements people gain in each field.